-The Management Senate represents educational administrators, supervisory, and confidential employees on professional matters.
+The Management and Confidential Senate represents educational administrators, supervisory, and confidential employees on professional matters.

 The Strategic Council consists of five representatives from each of the constituency groups.
 The purpose of the Council is to present and discuss the concerns and interests of the constituent groups; to collaborate with the Superintendent/President by conveying the interests of the constituent groups on the strategic direction of the college; to share in decision-making by advising the Superintendent/President in the development of policies and procedures; and to assist in disseminating information to the college community.

 The Board of Trustees is the elected governing body of the Sierra Joint Community College District and has the final authority to establish policy for current and long-range educational plans and programs, promote orderly growth and development, and ensure fiscal responsibility.
 Board Policies and Administrative Procedures may be found here.